 - Spray a 16 x 11 cookie sheet very well because you will need to get this cake out in two pieces.

 - Cool cake completely.
-When cooled cut in half and remove bottom half and place in the 8 x 12 cake pan.
-Spread filling on top of the bottom half and spread around.
+When cooled, cut it in half, remove the bottom half, and place it in the 8 x 12 cake pan.
+Spread the filling on top of the bottom half and spread it around.
 Add the top half of the cake and sprinkle with powdered sugar.
 Refrigerate for one hour before eating.

 - 3 egg whites